-2.5.
-Productions which commenced before 10 May 2011
+2.7.
+Productions which commenced before 1 July 2023

-There have been two major legislative changes relevant to the Location Offset since its introduction in 2007.
-These are outlined below, however if your production may fall within these dates you should contact the Screen Industry Section for more information before completing an application form.
+There have been three major legislative changes relevant to the Location Offset since its introduction in 2007, which are outlined below.

-For productions commencing principle photography, or production of the animated image, on or after 10 May 2011:

-the Location Offset rate is applied at 16.5 per cent of QAPE
+For productions commencing principal photography, or production of the animated image, on or after 10 May 2011 and before 1 July 2023 - the Location Offset rate is applied at 16.5 per cent of QAPE